viam-modules/rplidar/README.md

 ## Getting started

+### Installation
 1. Install swig (https://www.dev2qa.com/how-to-install-swig-on-macos-linux-and-windows/)
 2. `make`
 3. Dependencies for golang
     * Make sure the following is in your shell configuration:
         * `export GOPRIVATE=github.com/viamrobotics/*,go.viam.com/*`
     * `git config --global url.ssh://git@github.com/.insteadOf https://github.com/`

+### Running the rplidar
-4. There are two options: Run a server/client, or a script that saves PCD files into a directory.
-See instructions for RPI/Debian and OSX below:
+There are two options: Run a server/client, or a script that saves PCD files into a directory.

 **RPI (Debian)**

 Running directly:
 * Server/Client: `go run cmd/server/main.go`
     * Either view the output in the browser (e.g. <YOUR_IP_ADDRESS>:8081), or